realmazharhussain/easier-linux/help/fish.md

 - ### (repo-root)/fish/prompts/mazharhussain.fish

-  This file contains a fish prompt named `mazharhussain` inspired by Debian's default Bash prompt.
-Run `fish_config` from inside fish shell (it will open a web-browser) and then click on a web-page tab named `prompts`.
+  This file contains a fish prompt named `mazharhussain` inspired by Debian's default Bash prompt and based on `robbyrussell` fish prompt.
+Run `fish_config` from inside fish shell (it will open a web-browser) and then click on a **web-page tab** (not browser tab) named `prompts`.
 You'll see this prompt listed there.

+  **Thanks to the developer(s) of `robbyrussell` fish prompt.
+This prompt wouldn't have been possible without them.**